 How to make a decision about getting Sildenafil?

 Check you’re safe to take it – the first step to deciding whether Sildenafil is the right choice for you is to have a consultation with a doctor.
 In the consultation, the doctor may ask you questions to help determine the causes of your erectile dysfunction (ED) symptoms and whether Sildenafil is a suitable treatment option for you.

-Trying it out is the best way – if you decide to try Sildenafil as a treatment option, you may want to trial this medication.
-In this period:
+Trying it out is the best way – if you so decide to try Sildenafil:

 - Make sure that you try Sildenafil a few times as it may take time for your body to get used to the medicine.
 Some men find that they do not get an effect from Sildenafil straight away